- Parents Home

 - kids or teens who take aspirin regularly

 - people who are very obese

-- women who are pregnant, trying to get pregnant, just had a baby, or are breastfeeding
+- women who are pregnant or just had a baby

 - people who live in long-term care facilities, such as nursing homes

 If they get the flu, their illness can be more serious.
 They can develop pneumonia or get even sicker from other kinds of infections (like bacterial infections).
 If this happens, many will need medical care in the hospital.
 So it's important for them not to be near anyone who has the flu or flu-like symptoms.

 People who have flu symptoms should keep their distance from anyone who might get very sick if they catch the flu.